vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 site to Girnar) Adi.
 218. 8 (near There are several sub-tirthas under

 Prabhāsa) and chap.
 219 (festivities it (V. 82).
-Puşkara is in the Varana
+Puṣkara is in the Varana

 on it by Vrsnyandhakas), S. 14.
 50, digana (Pan.
 IV.
 2. 82); B (Puskara,